 Holistic: NPMD is engineered to ingest data from nearly everything from any device and gives accurate general information about all devices on the network.
 DEM was developed to share very detailed performance information only from the end systems taking measurements and only on selected applications.

 Where there are challenges, there are opportunities.
 The NPMD space is no different.
 As just one example, the evolution to cloud computing and cloud (and hybrid-cloud) networking has brought new challenges in observing, monitoring, and diagnosing new types of network infrastructure—where some or all of an organization’s network capabilities and resources are hosted in a public or private cloud platform.

 In response to the increasing complexity of today’s networks and the sheer volume of data collected, some vendors have begun incorporating artificial intelligence/machine learning (AI/ML) analytics.
 Although the logic involved in anomaly detection, event correlation, and root cause analysis (RCA) has had to change, some vendors are seeing an improvement in event detection through the use of AI/ML technologies.

-As of late, the emphasis appears to be on optimizing the customer experience.
+Other trends focus on using NPMD to optimize the customer experience.
 Some NPMD vendors are listening and providing views that are more service- and application-focused.
 Other vendors are incorporating DEM capabilities in the form of synthetic transaction monitoring (STM) and path awareness into their NPMD platforms.